viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\bd_axi_dma_ip.png" title=""  width="300">

-The "magic" of the AXI DMA IP is that it gets data from the [AXI-Stream](https://docs.amd.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works) input interface S_AXIX_S2MM and sends them via output AXI interface M_AXI_S2MM to a memory address.
+The "magic" of the AXI DMA is that it gets data from the [AXI-Stream](https://docs.amd.com/r/en-US/ug1399-vitis-hls/How-AXI4-Stream-Works) input interface S_AXIX_S2MM and sends them via output AXI interface M_AXI_S2MM to a memory address.
 If the M_AXI_S2MM is properly connected (as I will show later in this tutorial), the data are loaded directly into the RAM without Zynq-7000 ARM cores being involved.
 In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in a later chapter).

 The [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) can be configured to have an output AXI-Stream interface.
 When you configure the XADC for continuous sampling, you will get the actual stream of data coming out from the XADC Wizard AXI-Stream interface.
-However, this stream of data is not ready to be connected directly to the AXI DMA IP.
+However, this stream of data is not ready to be connected directly to the AXI DMA.
-The thing is that the AXI-Stream interface on the XADC Wizard IP doesn't contain an AXI-Stream signal TLAST.
+The thing is that the AXI-Stream interface on the XADC Wizard doesn't contain an AXI-Stream signal TLAST.
 This signal is asserted to indicate the end of the data stream.
-The AXI DMA IP needs to receive the TLAST signal to know when to stop the DMA transfer.
+The AXI DMA must receive the TLAST signal to know when to stop the DMA transfer.

-Therefore, we need an intermediate PL module to handle the AXI-Stream between the XADC Wizard IP and the AXI DMA IP.
+Therefore, we need an intermediate PL module to handle the AXI-Stream data between the XADC Wizard and the DMA IP.
 I wrote a module [stream_tlaster.v](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/stream_tlaster.v) for use in this tutorial.

 <img src="pictures\bd_tlaster.png" title=""  width="200">

-This Verilog module controls when the data from the slave AXI-Stream interface starts to be sent to the master AXI-Stream interface.
-It also controls how many data transfers are made and asserts the TLAST signal on the last transfer.
+This Verilog module controls when the data from the slave AXI-Stream interface (connected to the XADC Wizard) starts to be sent to the master AXI-Stream interface (connected to the AXI DMA).
+This happens when the input signal start is asserted.
+The module also controls how many data transfers are made (the input signal count defines this) and asserts the TLAST signal of the m_axis interface on the last transfer.

+We will control the input signals start and count from the PS (will connect them to the GPIO).
+First, we set the count, then call `XAxiDma_SimpleTransfer`, and lastly, assert the start signal so the data starts to flow into the AXI DMA IP and thus into the RAM.
+This will ensure full control of how many data points are transferred from the XADC into the RAM.